-Marc Orlando, MD, is an interventional specialist with board certification in physical medicine and rehabilitation (PM&R) at the Mayfield Spine Surgery Center.
+Marc Orlando, MD, is an interventional specialist with board certification in physical medicine and rehabilitation (PM&R) and is Division Director of PM&R for Mayfield Brain & Spine.
 Also known as a physiatrist, he helps patients overcome pain, usually without surgery.
-Although the pain he treats most often originates in the spine, he also helps patients who suffer debilitating musculoskeletal pain.
+Although the pain he treats most often originates in the spine, he also helps patients who suffer debilitating musculoskeletal pain or neuropathic pain conditions.

-A highly sought-after specialist, Dr. Orlando performs about 4,000 spine procedures a year and has logged more than 35,000 during his 15-year career.
+A highly sought-after specialist, Dr. Orlando performs about 5,000 spine procedures a year and has treated more than 65,000 patients with fluoroscopically guided procedures during his career.

 The key to helping patients with pain, he says, is "to listen, to trust in the patient, and to believe in the patient and put yourself in his or her shoes."

 Then, at the encouragement of his godfather, Dr. Orlando took another look at his career and the possibility of a future in medicine.
 After taking an additional science course and the MCAT exam, he applied to the University of Cincinnati College of Medicine and was accepted.
-He remained at UC after graduation, performing his residency in a five-year program that combined Internal Medicine and Physical Medicine and Rehabilitation.
-Dr. Orlando, who is today board-certified, went into private practice with Group Health Associates in 1998, becoming their first rehabilitation specialist.
-Three years later he became Medical Director of their new musculoskeletal department, which grew from a multidisciplinary core of 7 to more than 25 today.
+He remained at UC after graduation, performing his residency in a five-year program that combined internal medicine and physical medicine and rehabilitation.
+Dr. Orlando went into private practice with Group Health Associates in 1998, becoming their first rehabilitation specialist.